iyioladaniel/data-profiling/auto-profiling/README.md

 1. A CSV metadata file containing all profiled columns with statistics
 2. A timestamped log file with processing details
+3. An HTML profiling report for each table or file

 ## Troubleshooting